alexMcosta/Aembassador/README.md

 - *Combo Decks*: Combo decks are more prominent in AoA and are decks that tend to focus on hand size and archive size.
 These decks enjoy starting slow but can cause huge bursts that can close in fast mid to late game.
 I could be wrong that this is a deck type that has sprung out of the new set and do not actually have one my self to link here but I have played against a few.

-The official pregame part of the application will be the `Analyzer` microservice that will be planned out first in detail and linked here.
+Eventually there will be a link here that leads to an area that has more information.

+## The Arena

+The Arena will be the part of the application that handles the matches and will most likely be the more grueling part of this application and might be the part that wil be my undoing.
+I have a rough guess of how this will go as follows.

-## How the AI plays
+### How the AI plays
 1. Check to see if it can forge a key
 2. Check if it won.
 3. Assess opponents situation